-3. Become a Virtual Assistant to an Influencer
+3. Become a virtual assistant for an influencer

 If you’d rather work behind-the-scenes, consider becoming an assistant to an Instagram influencer.

-Many influencers out there need help – with filtering sponsorship requests, running ads, identifying fake followers, and more.
-You can offer to be their VA and charge by the hour for your services.
+Many influencers need help with tasks like filtering sponsorship requests, running ads, and identifying fake followers.
+You can offer your services as a virtual assistant (VA), charging an hourly rate

-So if you always wanted to practice your Instagram marketing skills without being the center of attention, this is a great place to start.
+So if you’ve always wanted to hone your Instagram marketing skills without being the center of attention, this is a great place to start.

 Many small business owners use Instagram to promote their goods and services, but only a few of them have the resources or expertise to write good Instagram captions.
-If you’re good at coming up with creative Instagram captions, you can sell your services to these companies.
+If you’re good at coming up with creative Instagram captions, you can offer Instagram marketing services to these companies.
 Just remember, they’ll judge you by your ability to write engaging short-form copy.

 To get the attention of business owners, write and put up some captions on your own account.
 Then include the ones that generate the most engagement in your portfolio.
-Chances are, if a business is going to hire you for crafting their Instagram copy, they are going to want to see your work.
-So make sure you have some examples they could look at right off the bat.
+Chances are, if a business is going to hire you to craft its Instagram copy, it is going to want to see your work.
+So make sure you have some examples to show.

-How much to charge for Instagram captions?
-Whatever pricing you feel you are worth.
+How much should you charge for Instagram captions?
+Whatever price you feel you are worth.
 It could be $600 for 10 captions, or $1,000 for 20 captions.
 The important thing is to charge for your expertise rather than your time or your content.

 Instagram is all about the visuals.
 That’s why beautiful products and photos will get more sales.

-You can sell poster photos, paintings, drawings, animations, videos, and other image or video-based virtual products.
+You can sell poster photos, paintings, drawings, animations, videos, and other virtual products.
 On each post, include an interesting caption and refer readers to visit the link in your bio.
-This is another popular way that people make money from Instagram.

-If you think you take high-quality pictures, there’s a chance that you can get paid for it.
-Once you snap some great shots, use the best photo editing apps for phones to get the most out of the photos that you take.
+If your pictures are high-quality, there’s a chance that you can get paid for them.
+Once you snap some great shots, use the best photo editing apps to get the most out of the photos that you take.
 Try to be original, creative, and fun when you’re taking pictures.
-Those will get way more attention than boring ones.
+Interesting photos will get way more attention than boring ones.